 - Personal Representation by Senior Attorneys – All clients work directly with the senior attorneys on our federal healthcare fraud defense team.
 We do not employ paralegals or junior associates.

 - 24/7 Accessibility – When your future is on the line, you do not have time to wait around.
 We make ourselves available to our clients 24/7.

 - Focus on Pre-Charge Resolution – We focus on resolving our clients’ cases prior to charges being filed whenever possible.
 This keeps you in control and protects you against the inherent uncertainty of going to trial.

 - Skilled and Aggressive Trial Representation – If you have no choice but to fight for your right to practice at trial, our attorneys will use their extensive trial backgrounds to present an exhaustive defense in court.

 Contact Oberheiden, P.C.

 If you would like to speak with a member of our federal healthcare fraud defense team about your investigation in Anaheim, please call 888-680-1745 or request a free initial case assessment online.
-We will arrange for you to discuss your case with an attorney, in confidence, as soon as possible.
+We will arrange for you to discuss your case with an Anaheim federal healthcare fraud defense attorney, in confidence, as soon as possible.